ahkecha/Rainfall/level3/walkthrough.md

 AAAA 0x41414141
 ```

 Now we can use the `%n` format specifier to write the value 64 to the address of the `m` variable.
-To achieve this, we need to write 64 characters to the buffer first, using the format `AAAA%<value-4>x%7$n` (where `value-4` is the number of bytes already written, in this case 4 for "AAAA").
-For example, `AAAA%96x%7$n` will write the value 100 at the address 0x41414141.
-This is because `%100x` will print the argument padded with 100 bytes (using spaces as padding).
+To achieve this, we need to write 64 characters to the buffer first, w, we just need to write the proper value at this address.
+The following input should do the trick : "\x8c\x98\x04\x08%x60%5$n".
+Note that we only need to add 60 as the address is 4 bytes long.

 ```bash